rongrimes/paxnews/README.md

 Other questions to me (and answers):
   * How do I parse RSS data [completed]
-  * How do I to run on continuous power so don't lose Uptime  [completed]
+  * How can I to run on continuous power so I don't lose Uptime  [completed]
   * How do I to use shrinkwrap insulation [completed]
+  * How can I connect to a local wifi access point to enter a wifi password, or via a web login, with only a dumb keypad & a 2x16 display, and without using a keyboard, mouse, screen.
+(This took several months to figure out!) [completed]
+  Hint: I cheat!
-  * How do I use git, and publish to GitHub [completed]
+  * How can I use git, and publish to GitHub [completed]
-  * How do I publish to hackerday.io, hackster, google+ Raspberry Pi community [pending]
+  * How do I publish to Hackaday.io, Hackster.io, Google+ Raspberry Pi Community [pending]

 (email me if I can help with answers for you)